To fly a “drone” (sUAS less than 55lbs) commercially outdoors in the United States you:

 - Must be at least 16 years old

 - Must pass an initial aeronautical knowledge test at an FAA-approved knowledge testing center+

 - Must be vetted by the Transportation Safety Administration (TSA)

 +A person who already holds a pilot certificate issued under 14 CFR part 61 and has successfully completed a flight review within the previous 24 months can complete a part 107 online training course at www.faasafety.gov to satisfy this requirement.

 This is commonly referred to as getting your “Part 107”.
 The initial aeronautical knowledge test consists of 60 multiple choice questions that you have 2 hours to complete.
 You have to get 42 questions (70%) correct to pass.
 The test costs $150.
-In the Utica/Rome NY area the test can be taken at Galaxy Aviation at Griffiss International Airport in Rome, New York.
+In the Utica/Rome NY area the test can be taken at the Mohawk Valley Testing Center at Griffiss International Airport in Rome, New York.

 If want to pay and take a course.